 - 8.8.4.4 – This is Google’s secondary DNS server.
 It is often used as a backup in case the primary server is unavailable.

 - 2001:4860:4860::8888 – This is the IPv6 version of the primary Google DNS server.
-IPv6 is the next-generation internet protocol and using it can sometimes provide better performance.
+IPv6 is the next-generation Internet protocol, and using it can sometimes provide better performance.

 - 2001:4860:4860::8844 – This is the IPv6 version of the secondary Google DNS server.